Gabby Logan: BBC

 Since 2009, Logan has been a frequent stand-in presenter on The One Show on BBC One.
 Logan stated that she was once criticised by a BBC executive for wearing "too sexy boots".

 In August 2013, Logan began hosting the BBC One series I Love My Country, featuring team captains Micky Flanagan and Frank Skinner on Saturday evenings.
 In October 2013, the programme was axed due to largely negative press reviews and poor viewing figures.

 In September 2013, the BBC announced that, as of 2013, Logan would replace Sue Barker as one of the presenters for the annual BBC Sports Personality of the Year.

 In March 2015, Logan hosted Let's Play Darts for Comic Relief for BBC Two.
 The show returned for a second series in February 2016.

 She presented live coverage of the 2015 London Marathon, broadcast on BBC One on 26 April, the 2016 London Marathon on 24 April and the 2017 London Marathon on 23 April.
 In August 2015, she was the main presenter for BBC's coverage of the IAAF World Championships in Athletics from Beijing.

 Logan presented the second series of the BBC game show The Edge in 2015.
 She replaced Mark Benton who hosted series 1.

 In 2016, Logan was part of the presenting team for The Invictus Games on BBC One.
 She was also a part of the media team during the BBC's coverage of the 2016 UEFA European Championship in France.

 In 2017 she hosted the BBC IAAF coverage in London.

 In 2022 Logan hosted coverage of the Women's Six Nations Championship.

+Having deputised for Gary Lineker many times on Match of the Day, Logan was announced in January 2025 as one of three new presenters of the show, alongside Mark Chapman and Kelly Cates, following Lineker's decision to quit.